Regd.No.: 126198/071/072

 Papers & Documents:

-All necessary papers and documents should be presented in sequence for example to issue visa, necessary permits etc. We’re not accountable in case of any trip formality not completed in time before the trip departs on the absent of essential papers and documents
+All necessary papers and documents should be presented in sequence for example to issue visas, necessary permits, etc. We’re not accountable in case of any trip formality not completed in time before the trip departs on the absence of essential papers and documents

 Trip Reviews (2)

-But I was wrong and completely surprised with the accommodation and foods provided in each and every lodge throughout the trek.
-Everest Luxury Trekking is certainly worth the experience, unbelievable for a mountainous region providing such a high standard hotels and resorts.
-I was greatly impressed with the grand services of Team Himalaya guide and staff.
-They were so informative and taking care of all the group.
+However, I was wrong and completely surprised by the accommodation and food provided in each and every lodge throughout the trek.
+Everest Luxury Trekking is certainly worth the experience, unbelievable for a mountainous region providing such high-standard hotels and resorts.
+I was greatly impressed with the grand services of the Team Himalaya guide and staff.
+They were so informative and took care of the group.

 grrit vince